• Contact

 SNMP for Network Monitoring

 Simple Network Management Protocol (SNMP) is a powerful tool for monitoring and managing network devices, including MikroTik routers.
-In this post w e will configurr SNMP on MikroTik device to enable seamless integration with network monitoring tools such as The Dude, Zabbix, PRTG, or Nagios, allowing you to track metrics like bandwidth, uptime, and CPU usage effectively.
+In this post w e will configure SNMP on MikroTik device to enable seamless integration with network monitoring tools such as The Dude, Zabbix, PRTG, or Nagios, allowing you to track metrics like bandwidth, uptime, and CPU usage effectively.

 More details about SNMP on Mikrotik users you can check at the link.